HopeHlwempu/HopeHlwempu/README.md

 ### 🌸 About Me

 - 🔭 Currently building: **PlantPal** 🌱 & **Bible Warriors** 🛡️
-- 💖 I code with compassion, coffee, and a little chaos
+- 💖 I code with compassion, coffee, a little chaos and a whole lotta prayer
-- 🎓 Incoming WITS student | HyperionDev Grad
+- 🎓 Incoming WITS student | Proud HyperionDev Graduate
 - 🎨 I turn creativity into commits — from poetry to production

 ---